parthenon-hpc-lab/parthenon/doc/sphinx/src/nested_par_for.rst

-  inner loop per SM (which is related to "occupancy") will depend positively on length of the inner loop and negatively on higher shared memory usage (scratch pad memory in Kokkos parlance and Local Data Store or LDS on AMD GPUs) and higher register usage.
+  inner loop per SM (which is related to "occupancy") will depend positively on length of the inner loop and negatively on higher shared memory usage (scratch pad memory in Kokkos parlance and Local Data Share or LDS on AMD GPUs) and higher register usage.
 Note that the number of SMs and the available shared memory and registers per SM will vary between GPU architectures and especially between GPU vendors.